dmorris0/python_intro/Chapter_03_Python_Programs.md

 ## Interactive Terminal

-In your shell type `python` like this:
+In your shell type `python` to start an interactive terminal.
+(Note that if you are using Ubuntu and are not running a virtual environment, then to run Python type `python3`.)
 ```
 $ python
 Python 3.9.5 (tags/v3.9.5:0a7dcbd, May  3 2021, 17:27:52) [MSC v.1928 64 bit (AMD64)] on win32